quantum-plugins/quantum-server-plugin-template/README.md

 After that, update the folder [example_plugin](./example_plugin/) to your plugin's name and start adding your code.

+`Note: Make sure your folder name is the same as the plugin's name on setup.py.`

 Inside [example_plugin](./example_plugin/) directory, you'll find some files:

 - [interface.py](./example_plugin/interface.py): that's the file that creates the abstract class `Plugin`, which your project must use to ensure the correct usability.